You Gotta Know These Asian Rivers

 - The Brahmaputra (or Tsangpo or Jamuna) runs 1,800 miles from its source in the Tibetan Himalayas; it starts eastward across the plateau, then turns south into the Indian state of Assam, and then enters Bangladesh, where it merges with the Ganges to form the world’s largest delta.
 While serving as a historical route to Tibet, the river is also prone to disastrous flooding.

 - The Yellow River (or Huang He or Huang Ho) is, at 3,400 miles, China’s second-longest; it is also the most important to the northern half of the country.
 It rises in Qinghai province and flows into the Bohai Gulf of the Yellow Sea.
 The river’s name comes from the extraordinary amount of loess silt that it carries, an average of 57 pounds for every cubic yard of water.
-Among its notable features is the Grand Canal, built during the Ming Dynasty, that links it to the Yangtze.
+Among its notable features is the Grand Canal, rebuilt during the Ming Dynasty, that links it to the Yangtze.

 - The Ganges (or Ganga) is the holiest river of Hinduism.
 It rises in the Himalayas and flows a comparatively short 1,560 miles to the world’s largest delta, on the Bay of Bengal.
 Among that delta’s distributaries are the Hooghly (on whose banks Kolkata — formerly Calcutta — may be found) and the Padma (which enters Bangladesh).
 Approximately one in every twelve human beings lives in the Ganges Basin, a population density that is rapidly polluting the river; a significant source of that pollution is cremated remains.